lacchain/LACPass-LACChain-Component/README.md

 **NOTE:** A full example with the required payload is available at https://github.com/lacchain/LACPass-client/blob/master/docs/Credential-Sending.md

-## Setting up digital wallet for patients/individuals
+## Setting up hte digital wallet for patients/individuals

 ### Requirements